 Yes, I have been trained extensively on working with multiplies.
 It’s a little more work (isn’t EVERYTHING when you have multiples?) but it’s 100% doable!

-I live out of Texas/USA, can we still work together?
+I live out of Southern California/USA, can we still work together?

 Absolutely, I have served clients from all over the US and Canada.
 Instead of an in-person meeting, we are able to communicate over the phone, Face Time, Skype and email.